h8d13/LKFS/README.md

 ```

 **Default credentials:** root / alpine (change after first boot!)
-Also need to run `apk fix && apk update && apk upgrade`
+Also need to run `apk update && apk upgrade` once you are in.

-The error is cause by installing grub inside chroot which it then gets confused as to where /dev/loop2 is.